 Accessibility Resources allows the student to determine if they wish for anyone to be a part of their registration meeting.
 We defer to the student’s judgement.

 Accessibility Resources recognizes that parents, grandparents, guardians and other family members have played an integral role in the academic development of the student.
-During the intake, the Accommodation Coordinator's role is to engage with the student directly and allow the student an opportunity to discuss how their disability has impacted them.
+During the intake, the Access Coordinator's role is to engage with the student directly and allow the student an opportunity to discuss how their disability has impacted them.

 We encourage family members to allow the student to take ownership of their accommodations.